rhysmeister/mmo/README.md

                                 the format <database>.<collection>
           --verbose_display     Used in various functions display data that is usually supressed
-          --stacktrace          By default we don;t display the Python stacktace.
+          --stacktrace          By default we don't display the Python stacktace.
 Use this flag to enable.

 EXAMPLES